11 Alberta small towns and cities that become magical in the winter

 View this post on Instagram

 Camrose is perfectly situated far enough out of Edmonton that it feels like a little vacation, with plenty of trails to check out in the area if you want to admire all the stunning winter views.
-There are tons of coffee shops, Fika and Fiona’s are must-visits while in town!
-Grab a coffee, put on your headphones, and take a stroll through town.
+Grab a coffee from one of the many coffee shops in town, put on your headphones with some Mariah Carey tunes, and take a stroll through town.
 Trust us, it’s a vibe.

 Bassano